peer/mind/README.md

 * vote delegation
 * visual feedback on decision making process and progress

-The project is in very early stages.
+The project is in early stages.
+Consider it a beta/prototype.
 Any feedback is welcome.

+You can use it but keep in mind that it has not yet been security audited so you should probably not use it for sensitive or critical decisions and where privacy of data and votes is important.

 ## Development ##